XRPLF/XRPL-Standards/XLS-20/README.md

 Note that using this mechanism _requires_ the `NFTokenMinter` to acquire a domain name and set the domain name for their minting account, but does **not** require the `NFTokenMinter` to necessarily operate a server or other service to provide the ability to query this data; instead, a `NFTokenMinter` can easily "redirect" queries to a data provider (e.g., to a marketplace, registry or other service).

-Implementations should attempt check for the presence of `URI` field first to retrieve the associated data and/or metadata.
+Implementations should check for the presence of `URI` field first to retrieve the associated data and/or metadata.
 If the `URI` field does not exist, implementations should check for the presence of `Domain` field.
 Nothing happens, if neither of the fields exist.
 Implementations should be prepared to handle HTTP redirections (e.g., using HTTP responses 301, 302, 307 and 308) from the URI.

 ###### TXT Record Format: